myka-p/cpnt260-a1/README.md

 ## Above and Beyond
 - Google fonts used on typeface (https://fonts.google.com/specimen/Outfit?query=outfit)
   - used all throughout the body
+- Link styling customized - added a background color
+  - can be referred at line 21-32 (index.html), and line 36-39 (style.css)

 ### Attributions
 - Starter code template: